 Roles provide the ability for administrators to limit and control the experience of their users.
-The ability to create custom user roles in Crelate is a Business Premium feature, however, Professional users can modify both the default roles to tailor the user experience for non-admin users.
+The ability to create custom user roles in Crelate is a Business feature, however, Professional users can modify both the default roles to tailor the user experience for non-admin users.

 This feature is currently in Beta.

 To access and create roles in Crelate select: Settings>>User Roles